-- 2. When a dominant and a subsidiary company are stock market listed, the two should provide detailed disclosure on: - a) The type of activity they engage in, and any business dealings between them, as well as between the subsidiary and other group companies; - b) The mechanisms in place to resolve possible conflicts of interest.
+- 2. When a parent and a subsidiary company are listed on the stock market, the two shall provide detailed disclosures on: - a) The type of activity they engage in, and any business dealings between them, as well as between the subsidiary and other group companies; - b) The mechanisms in place to resolve possible conflicts of interest.